-You are required to post a notice (poster) regarding state unemployment claims in a conspicuous place for all employees.
+You must post a notice (poster) regarding state unemployment claims in a conspicuous place for all employees.
 The poster states that your business provides unemployment compensation coverage for employees and provides basic information on how an employee can file an unemployment claim.

-Employers who use independent contractors rather than hiring employees are not subject to the UI tax.
-However, it's important that you do not misclassify an employee as an independent contractor.
-If you do misclassify an employee, you could be subject to penalties or fines.
+Employers who use independent contractors rather than hiring employees aren't subject to the UI tax.
+But it's important that you don't misclassify an employee as an independent contractor.
+If you misclassify an employee, you could be penalized or fined.